huggingface/transformers/examples/flax/language-modeling/README.md

 The example script uses the 🤗 Datasets library.
 You can easily customize them to your needs if you need extra processing on your datasets.

-Let's start by creating a folder to save the trained model and link to the `run_mlm_flax.py` script.
+Let's start by creating a folder to save the trained model and a symbolic link to the `run_mlm_flax.py` script.

 ```bash
 export MODEL_DIR="./norwegian-roberta-base"